History and General Information

 These policies were designed to control new awards being created, raise their status, generate wider interest and gain greater recognition of the efforts of award winners.

 It was decided more medals would be issued and cash premiums scrapped on all awards except those to graduate and student members, and to students at tertiary education providers.
 The term “prize” was replaced with ”award”.

-In December 1985, the Executive of Council decided the handbook would be given the status of “rules” rather than that of “guidance”.
-Even so, it is still necessary to get approval from Council for subsequent amendments.
+In December 1985, the Board decided the handbook would be given the status of “rules” rather than that of “guidance”.
+Even so, it is still necessary to get approval from the Board for subsequent amendments.